Magnum IFS F.A.Q.

 Do I have to cut the inner guards in my early Holden?:

-All early Holdens (FX through to HG) require cutting a window in your inner guard to allow clearance for the upper control arm.
-Why is this?:
+All Magnum GT/GS units for early Holdens (FX through to HG) require cutting a window in your inner guard to allow clearance for the upper control arm.
+We also now make the GX unit for FE through to HG which does not require inner guard modification.

 Because early Holdens are essentially quite small cars.
 Most people these days want to fit a reasonable size wheel and tyre package under the front for handling and aesthetics, they also want to have the car slammed and retain proper steering lock.
 All these things require a narrower wheel mounting face than standard to get the wheels in under the guards in to their happy place.
 How can we achieve this?
 Two ways, either build very short control arms which results in poor suspension geometry, or as in the case of the Magnum IFS, move the control arms mounts inboard - hence requiring a clearance window to be cut in the inner guard.